Max Kepler Player Props: Twins vs. Brewers

 Max Kepler At The Plate

-- Kepler is hitting .191 with five doubles, seven home runs and 11 walks.
+- Kepler is batting .191 with five doubles, seven home runs and 12 walks.

-- Kepler has had an RBI in 13 games this year (32.5%), including four multi-RBI outings (10.0%).
-He has also driven in three or more of his team's runs in one contest.
+- He has hit a long ball in seven games this season (17.1%), leaving the park in 4.4% of his chances at the plate.

-- In 35.0% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (10.0%).
+- Kepler has had at least one RBI in 31.7% of his games this season (13 of 41), with more than one RBI four times (9.8%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.